williamcotton/guish/README.md

 1. Enter your command pipeline in the input area at the bottom of the screen.
 2. The pipeline will be parsed and represented visually as a series of modules.
-3. Modify individual command parameters using the provided UI components.
+3. Modify individual command parameters using the provided UI components or in the CLI.
 4. Click the "Execute" button or press Ctrl+Enter (Cmd+Enter on macOS) to run the pipeline.
 5. View the output in the terminal-like display below the input area.
 6. For HTML output, check the right-hand panel for rendered results.